 Video of the Day

 No two training businesses will require exactly the same documents.
 The information collected will be similar, yet trainers draft their forms to meet their individual business and service needs.
-Basic forms you could be required to complete include: waiver of liability, informed consent, health history, medical history, and medical clearance.
+Basic forms you could be required to complete include: waiver of liability, informed consent, health history, medical history and medical clearance.

-A medical waiver ensures that you have communicated openly with your trainer all information that will effect your training program design.
+A medical waiver ensures that you have communicated openly with your trainer all information that will affect your training program design.
 It bridges the gap between the medical community and your personal trainer.